Mahmud of Ghazni: Invasion of Kashmir

+Further campaigns in neighbouring states

 In 1018 Mahmud attacked Mathura and defeated a coalition of rulers there while also killing a ruler called Chandrapala.
 The city of Mathura was "ruthlessly sacked, ravaged, desecrated and destroyed".
 In particular, Al-utbi mentioned in his work Tarikh-e-yamini, that Mahmud Ghaznavi destroyed a "great and magnificent temple" in Mathura.
 According to Firishta, writing a "History of Hindustan" in the 16th-17th century, the city of Mathura was the richest in India, and was consecrated to Vāsudeva-Krishna.
 When it was attacked by Mahmud of Ghazni, "all the idols" were burnt and destroyed during a period of twenty days, gold and silver was smelted for booty, and the city was burnt down.
 The Art of Mathura fell into decline thereafter.